IDSIA/bayesRecon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# BayesReco
+# bayesReco

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BayesReco is to …
+The goal of bayesReco is to …

 ## Installation

-You can install the development version of BayesReco like so:
+You can install the development version of bayesReco like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?